-The South Inch may have been the earlier of the two areas to be used for sporting events such as golf, horse racing and cock-fighting, but is hemmed in and golf is no longer played there.
+The South Inch may have been the earlier of the two areas to be used for sporting events such as golf, horse racing and cock-fighting, but is hemmed in by housing and golf is no longer played there.
 It was played from at least 1613 to 1845, when golf transferred entirely to the North Inch.
 In the 19th Century, the South Inch had 8 holes, later increased to 12 holes.

 The North Inch had a sizeable racecourse, prominent on maps in 19th century and still visible in outline today.
 Golf was often played inside racecourses and still is at Musselburgh.

 In 1803, the course only had six holes, but these were on the southern part of the North Inch.
 “Beasley's World Atlas of Golf" asserts that these six holes are the first recognizable course in the world, though this is probably an erroneous conclusion from a combination of assumed facts.
 This area is no longer used for golf, only general recreation and cricket, which is considered to be more Perth's game than golf is.